lukasgabor/Assessing-the-impact-of-binary-land-cover-variables-on-SDMs-2/README.md

 **Files Description**:

-eBirdData.R: A comprehensive guide to downloading eBird data.
+*eBirdData.R*: A comprehensive guide to downloading eBird data.

-EnviVar: A step-by-step guide to downloading environmental predictors.
+*EnviVar*: A step-by-step guide to downloading environmental predictors.

-SDM.R: A detailed guide for developing species distribution models.
+*SDM.R*: A detailed guide for developing species distribution models.